Tag: academia

 Certainty and time

 Today’s post is a reflection on my troubles imagining a non-academic future for myself given the pervasiveness of the ready-made academic dream.
 But over time I realized what I truly wanted.
-Read the post on my University Affairs blog.
+I never went on the academic job market.
+I thought about it, looked at job listings, read the wikis, and pondered what I might…

 -